-Revenue from user fees is expected to increase by x.x% for the 2023/24 year.
-Details of user fees for the 2023/24 budget year can be found in Council's schedule of Fees and Charges that is adopted in conjunction with the budget.
+Revenue from user fees is expected to increase by x.x% for the 2024/25 year.
+Details of user fees for the 2024/25 budget year can be found in Council's schedule of Fees and Charges that is adopted in conjunction with the budget, and informed by Council's Revenue and Rating Plan.